 - second booking, which is made in a targeted manner and the conclusion of a contract for the second travel service from another supplier is made within 24 hours of the confirmation of the booking of the first travel service

 A combination of one travel service such as accommodation and another tourist service (guided tour or admission to a concert) can only be classed as a linked travel arrangement if the additional service accounts for 25% or more of the overall value of the trip, or is an essential feature of the trip.

-You must provide the customer with a link to the standard information form explaining that they have been offered a linked travel arrangement and outlining their key rights.
+You must provide the customer with a link to the standard information form (The standard information form can be found in the annexes to the Directive (see the link at the bottom of the page)) explaining that they have been offered a linked travel arrangement and outlining their key rights.

 Click-through packages - online bookings (flight, accommodation etc.) made by a customer at different points of sale - are also classed as 'packages', as long as the first service provider transmits the customer's name, email address and payment details to the second provider and the second contract is concluded within 24 hours of the first contract.